luaposix/luaposix/README.md

 Example code
 ------------

-See the example program `tree.lua`, along with the tests in `tests-*.lua`.
+See the example program `tree.lua`, along with the many small examples in the generated documentation and BDD `specs/*_spec.yaml`.

-For a complete application, see the lua branch of [GNU Zile].
+For a complete application, see the [GNU Zile].

 Bugs reports & patches
 ----------------------